labcif/autopsy-installer/README.md

 # autopsy-installer
-Basic script to automate the installation of Autopsy and other tools on Ubuntu.
+Basic script to automate the installation of Autopsy 4.10, Oracle JDK 8 and other utilities on Ubuntu.

 # Usage
 First, place the following file **inside the same directory** of the `autopsy-installer.sh` script: